Adversarial Instance Generation and Robust Training for Neural Combinatorial Optimization with Multiple Objectives: The Method

 \section{The Method}

-In this section, we introduce a preference-based adversarial attack method to generate hard instances to reflect the robustness of neural solvers.
-Furthermore, we propose a dynamic preference-augmented defense method to robustify neual solvers.
-The sketch of the proposed adversarial attack and defense methods is illustrated in Figure~\ref{fig:pic2}.
+In this section, we introduce a preference-based adversarial attack method that generates instances to degrade solver performance and assess robustness.
+Furthermore, we propose a dynamic preference-augmented defense method to robustify neural solvers.
+The general framework is illustrated in Figure~\ref{fig:pic2}.